wesley7745/open-source-workshop-NTPU/README.md

 ### Step 4: Deploy

 After setting up the function, deploy it.
-Once deployed, you'll find a 'Trigger URL' that you'll paste back into your LINEBot.
+Once deployed, you'll find a 'Trigger URL' that you'll paste back into your Line Bot.